subdash/dungeonbuddy/README.md

 # Dungeon Buddy

-## What is Dungeon Buddy?
+## What is this?
-Dungeon Buddy is a D&D pet project that is currently still in the works.

-**What is here right now**

-- A basic API that can pull data from the [Dungeons & Dragons 5th Edition compendium at roll20.net](https://roll20.net/compendium/)
+A web scraper that can pull data from the Dungeons & Dragons 5th Edition compendium at [roll20.net](https://roll20.net/compendium/)
-- A single basic test that is about as extensive as the API is

-**What is planned**

-A web app or mobile app where you can...
-- Make and store a character sheet
-- Easily access skills, spells, and any information a player or DM could need
-- User roles (player, dungeon master, etc.)
-- Much, much more

 **Quick Demo**